NAMEhzj/IPF_GroundOne/README.md

 # IPF_GroundOne
+created by Eva Richter, Matti Richter
+May 2018

-a more general version of Interval IPF (see IPF_GroundZero by Eva Richter) that is also a bit tidier
+Repository contains a more general and finished version of Interval IPF (see IPF_GroundZero by Eva Richter)

 this repository contains:
   - an interval type and operations on it (in folder Interval)